speedy1601/Leetcode-Questions/Leetcode_questions.md

 # Leetcode's Question
-All the leetcode's Q I solved is given here with the solution.
+All the leetcode's Question I solved is given here with the solution.
 I tried to implement the best solution with good time and space complexity as well as providing the explanation.
 Hope you will like it.